alberthier/git-webui/README.md

 # Git WebUI

-This git extension intends to become your everyday git companion.
-Run it from any of your repositories and it will provide you a web based user interface for it.
+This git extension is a standalone web based user interface for git repositories.

 It comes with history and tree browsing.
-You may also use this interface to commit as it comes with a diff review UI and the ability to stage / unstage code.
+You may also use it to commit as it comes with an UI to review local changes and the ability to stage / unstage code.

-Moreover as git-webui is also a web server, your repository is accessible to other people on the same network.
+Moreover as git-webui is a web server, your repository is accessible to other people on the same network.
 They can clone or pull your code using the same URL.

-It has very few dependencies, you probably already have them on your Mac / Linux : git, python, and a web browser
+It has very few dependencies, you probably already have them on your Mac / Linux : git, python, and a web browser.

 ## Installation

-The following command will install git-webui in `$HOME/.git-webui` and add a `webui` alias to your global `.gitconfig` file
+The following command will install git-webui in `$HOME/.git-webui` and add a `webui` alias to your global `.gitconfig` file.

+*Note for Windows users:* These install scripts work for you too.
+Run them from your Git-Bash shell.
+You need to install [Python](https://www.python.org/downloads/) first.

-Using curl (Mac OS X):
+Using curl (Mac OS X & Windows):
 ```
 curl https://raw.github.com/alberthier/git-webui/install/installer.sh | bash
 ```